tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 Organizations should also consider carefully and honestly what their migration timeline "y" actually is.
 If you think only of the time between receiving a patch from your technology vendor, and rolling that patch out, then "y" might seem as short as a few weeks.
 However, this represents the minority of migration cases; more often, a PQC migration will involve at least some amount of hardware replacement.
 For example, performance-sensitive applications will need CPUs with PQC hardware acceleration.
 Security-sensitive applications will need PQC TPMs, TEEs, Secure Enclaves, and other cryptographic co-processors.
 Smartcard applications will require replacement of the cards as well as of the readers which can come in many form-factors: tap-for-entry door and turnstile readers, PIN pad machines, laptops with built-in smartcard readers, and many others.
 Included in "y" is not only the deployment time, but also preparation time: integration, testing, auditing, and re-certification of cryptographic environments.
 Consider also upstream effects that contribute to "y", including lead-times for your vendors to produce PQC-ready products, which may itself include auditing and certification delays, time for regulating bodies to adopt PQC policies, time for auditors to become familiar with the new requirements, etc. If you measure the full migration time "y" from when your vendors begin implementing PQC functionality, to when you switch off your last non-PQC-capable device, then "y" can be quite long; likely measured in years or decades for even most moderately-sized organizations.

-# Post-quantum cryptography categories
+# PQC categories

-The current set of problems used in post-quantum cryptography can be currently grouped into three different categories: lattice-based, hash-based and code-based.
+The current set of problems used in PQC can be currently grouped into three different categories: lattice-based, hash-based and code-based.

 ## Lattice-Based Public-Key Cryptography {#lattice-based}